A Flexible Coordinate Descent Method: Numerical Experiments

 \subsection{Termination Criteria and Parameter Tuning}

 In these experiments FCD and UCDC are terminated when their running time exceeds an allowed maximum.
 Note that, using subgradients as a measure of the distance from optimality or any other operation of similar cost are considered to be too expensive a task for large scale problems, and are therefore not appropriate here.
-Here, all methods were terminated after $2$ or $3$ hours of wall-clock time, depending on the size of the dataset.
+Here, all methods were terminated after the relative error of the objective function dropped below $10^{-8}$ or after $28$ hours of wall-clock time.

 Furthermore, for FCD we set parameter $\eta^S_k$ in \eqref{Def_stoppingconditions_2} equal to $0.9$ $\forall i,k$.
 The maximum number of backtracking line search iterations is set to $200$, $\theta=10^{-3}$ and each iteration the step-size is halved.
 For all instances we computed $c$ after performing fivefold cross validation as proposed in \cite{svmguid}.
 For UCDC the coordinate Lipschitz constants $L_j$ $\forall j$ are calculated once at the beginning of the algorithm and this task is included in the overall running time.
 Finally, all methods are initialized with the zero solution.